Jayde's DDJ Surgery Day

 This entire morning has been drenched in an air of surrealism.
 We observed the amber glow of the sunrise, casting its shadow over the streets of Baltimore.
 Somehow, the dawn briefly gives everything a refreshed appearance, even in a city enveloped in smog and grime.

 Jayde is now over halfway through her surgery.
 Her anxiety was in full force.
-Fortunately, a cocktail in her IV relaxed her nerves and provided for a few much-needed pre-op laughs.
+Fortunately, a cocktail in her IV relaxed her nerves and provided a few much-needed pre-op laughs.

 Comments